SparkyPotato/Cinder/Content/Renders/README.md

 ### Soft shadows:
 ![](Render3.png)
 Cornell Box at a resolution of 1000x1000.
-Rendered in 43 minutes on the same hardware.
+Rendered in 2 min, 45 sec on the same hardware.